dotnet/training-tutorials/content/csharp/getting-started/lesson-13.md

 ## Properties and Fields

 Classes have *members*, which consist of methods, properties, and fields.
 You learned about methods in the [previous lesson](lesson-12.md).
-You saw an example of a field in the previous section, in which a ``versionNumber`` integer was added to the ``Program`` class.
-Fields are types that are attached to a class.
+You saw an example of a field in the previous section, in which a ``versionNumber`` integer was added to the ``Program`` class. *Fields* are types that are attached to a class.
 They track the state of the class, and separate instances of the same class will each track the data of their fields independently. *Properties* provide a way for other objects to access state from an object in a controlled manner.
-Unlike *fields*, which are essentially just variables, properties are methods and can add additional behavior around manipulating the state of an object.
+Unlike fields, which are essentially just variables, properties are methods and can add additional behavior around manipulating the state of an object.

 For example, suppose you have a class representing a speedometer, which can display values from 0 to 120.
 You implement the class using a field to represent the current speed:
 ```c#